section-engineering-education/engineering-education/content/articles/build-an-ip-address-tracker/index.md

 - Currency Details - code, symbol, and rates.
 - Latitude and Longitude values.

-In this guide, we’ll build an IP Address Tracker from scratch using the Vue.js framework, an IP geolocation API, and the Mapbox API.
+This guide will build an IP Address Tracker from scratch using the Vue.js framework, an IP geolocation API, and the Mapbox API.
 We’ll cover the process of building the front-end, handling the user's IP address, and visualizing the location on a map.
 At the end of this tutorial, readers would have a functional and a ready-to-deploy web application.

 > It is important to note that result gotten from each API service varies.
 In this tutorial, we will be using the [IPWHOIS](https://ipwhois.io/) API service.